slanglab/qsb/README.md

-## Supporting code for our short paper "Query-focused Sentence Compression in Linear Time" (EMNLP, 2019), Abram Handler and Brendan O'Connor

 ### Summary
 Extractive [sentence compression](https://www.isi.edu/~marcu/papers/aaai-stat-sum-00.pdf) shortens a source sentence S to a shorter compression C by removing words from S.